pjaol/linkedin-cleanup-js/README.md

 # LinkedIn Feed Cleanup Script

-This script removes posts containing "Suggested" from your LinkedIn feed to provide a cleaner browsing experience.
-It works on infinite scroll pages without disrupting the site's functionality.
+This script removes "Suggested" posts from your LinkedIn feed to provide a cleaner browsing experience.

+If the suggested posts were any good, we won't need this.
+And sometimes we just need to take back the websites we use.

+Already have GreaseMonkey or TamperMonkey then [Install LinkedIn Cleanup Script](https://raw.githubusercontent.com/pjaol/linkedin-cleanup-js/main/clean-up-linkedin-feed.user.js)

+Go to linkedin and voila no more suggested feeds.

 ## How to Install the Script